ropensci/drake/README.md

 # Documentation

-`Drake` has a [documentation website](https://ropensci.github.io/drake/).
+`Drake` has a [documentation website](https://ropensci.github.io/drake/) with many resources.

+## Frequently asked questions

+The [FAQ page](https://ropensci.github.io/drake/articles/faq.html) is an index of links to [appropriately-labeled issues on GitHub](https://github.com/ropensci/drake/issues?q=is%3Aissue+is%3Aopen+label%3A%22frequently+asked+question%22).
+To contribute, please [submit a new issue](https://github.com/ropensci/drake/issues/new) and ask that it be labeled as a frequently asked question.

+## Function reference

 The [reference section](https://ropensci.github.io/drake/reference/index.html) lists all the available functions.
 Here are the most important ones.

 - `drake_plan()`: create a workflow data frame (like `my_plan`).
 - `make()`: build your project.